 How These Scams Work:

-Scammers will reach out to you either via telephone or email.
-However, some scammers will often employ methods where you can be sent a text message saying that you won a grand prize or some prize associated with a kind of sweepstakes.
-Other than just good old fashioned email, even scammers are utilizing social media as a way to broadly reach out to anyone who may be gullible enough to “claim their prize”.
+Scammers will reach out to you either by telephone, or email.
+Some scammers will even exercise methods where your sent a text message saying that you won a grand prize associated with some kind of sweepstakes.
+Other than just good old fashioned email, scammers will even utilizing social media as another way to broadly reach out to anyone who may be gullible enough to claim their so called “prize”.

-The Difference Between What’s Real And What’s Not:
+The Difference Between What’s Real And What’s fake:

-Here are some things to keep in mind so you can distinguish what’s real from what is fake in terms of winning prizes or sweepstakes:
+So here are some things to keep in mind so you can distinguish what’s real from what is fake, in terms of winning prizes or sweepstakes:

 You Can’t Win A Sweepstakes That You Have Never Entered!:

 This is a no-brainer.
-Everyone knows that a sweepstakes can be won legally if you initiate the application process.
+Everyone knows that a sweepstakes can be won legally only if you’ve initiated the application process.
 When signing up for a legit Sweepstakes for example, you would input your name, address, and phone number.
-That’s it.
-Since this is a game of chance, you will either get picked as the winner or you don’t.
-But entering in them can be fun and exciting if you decide to do it the right way.
+And that’s it.
+Since this is a game of chance, you’ll either get picked as the winner, or never here anything back from the Sweepstakes.

-There is no such thing as winning a sweepstakes that you have never entered any information for.
-Legitimate sweepstakes do not charge any upfront fees that need to be paid before the winner claims a prize.
+There is no such thing as winning a sweepstakes that you’ve never entered in.
+And legitimate sweepstakes do not charge any upfront fees that need to be paid before the winner can claim they’re “prize .
 Yes, you do have to pay taxes on your winnings.
 However, those are paid to the IRS along with your regular tax returns.
-If anyone asks you that you need to pay taxes and fees upfront, you know that you’re dealing with a scammer.
+So if anyone tells you that you need to pay taxes and fees upfront, know that you’re dealing with a big scammer.

 Buying Something Doesn’t Improve Your Chances Of Winning!

-OK, so it might be true in one aspect.
+OK, so this might be true in one aspect.
 In the case of you investing in something like buying one million lottery tickets.
-That’s because the odds of winning the jackpot is like a million to one.
+But that’s because the odds of you winning the jackpot is like a million to one.
 So with this case, you might have a guarantee chance of winning.
-However (going back to my point), you can’t under any circumstances be able to buy something to improve your chances of winning they’re top prize.
-So if you’re asked to buy something as part of the “contest”, you’re dealing with a scam.
-Period.
+However (going back to my point), you can’t under any circumstances buy a product from a Sweepstakes, that’ll help improve your chances of winning they’re top prize.
+So if you’re asked to purchase something as part of the “contest”, you’re more than likely dealing with a big scammer.

 A Scammer Asks You To Wire Money:

-One of the tried and true signs of a scammer is when they ask you to wire them money.
-Other times, they will ask for your credit card or bank account information.
-Regardless, no legitimate sweepstakes will ever ask you for this information.
-If you happen to see this in an email, that’s a red flag.
+One of the tried and true signs of a scammer, is when they ask you to wire them money.
+Other times, they’ll ask you for your credit card or bank account information.
+Regardless, no legitimate sweepstakes will ever ask you for this type of information.
+If you happen to see this in an email, this should set off a red flag in your mind.

 Scammers Send You A Fake Check:

 Nothing screams the word “scam”, louder then receiving a check with your name on it in the mail.
-Not to mention, cashing fraudulent checks themselves can also get you in deep trouble as well.
-One thing to note is if you have a cash prize of $600 or over, you’ll need to fill out an affidavit proving that you are the real person before the cash prize is sent out.
+Keep in mind that cashing fraudulent checks themselves can get you in deep trouble.
+One thing you should note, is that if you have a cash prize of $600 or more, you’ll need to fill out an affidavit proving that you are the real person, before your cash prize is sent out.
 As for the phony checks themselves, know how to distinguish a good check from a bad check.
 Simply google how to determine a good check, and a bad one.

 How To Protect Yourself From A Scam:

-In order to protect yourself from a scam, it can be as simple as ignoring the email and never responding to it.
-Never under any circumstances give your personal information over the phone or via the Internet.
+In order to protect yourself from a scam, it can be as simple as ignoring they’re email.
+Never under any circumstances give your personal information over the phone, or Internet.
 This includes bank account information, credit or debit card information, social security numbers, or anything that is tied to your finances or identity.

-It is important to make people who may be likely to fall victim to this type of scam, aware.
-Be sure to clearly instruct them on what to do and what not to do.
+It is important to make people who may likely fall victim to this type of scam, aware.
+Be sure to clearly instruct them on what to do, and what not to do.
 It should be noted that they should know the difference between how a real contest or sweepstakes operates, from the fake.
 Being aware is key to being able to avoid being scammed all together.

-My Final Conclusion For Fake Prize and Sweepstake Scams:
+My Final Conclusion For Fake Prize and Sweepstakes Scams:

-Scams will continue for as long as they can.
-It is important for you to stay a step ahead and know what they are and how they operate, and how to avoid them.
+Scams will continue for as long as we allow it.
+So it’s important for us to stay one step ahead, know what they are, how they operate, and how to avoid them.
 Always use protective measures.
-In the event if you do fall victim to a scam, you should report it to your local police department and file a report.
-If your bank account or credit card account has been compromise, contact them immediately and they’ll fix the issue in the best ways possible.
-Always remember, you cannot win a prize or sweepstakes if you’ve never signed up for it.
+In the event you do fall victim to a scam, you should report it to your local police department, and file a report.
+If your bank account or credit card account has been compromise, contact authorities immediately and they should fix the issue in the best ways possible.
+Always remember, you cannot win a prize or sweepstakes you’ve never signed up for.
 Now you know the untold truth!

 Do you have any experience with Fake Prize, or Sweepstakes scams?
 Have you been involved in a Fake Prize or Sweepstakes scam before?
 Do you have any questions concerning my scam review?
-If you do, please leave your comments or questions below, and I will be more than happy to get back to you.
+If this is the case, please leave your comments or questions below, and I will be more than happy to get back to you.
 Thanks again for checking out my post, and good luck with your success online..

 Were you looking for my top, legit work online recommendation instead?